FineOps Deployment

 V1.11.0

-A reminder of browser version detection is added.
+Added a reminder of browser version detection.

 V1.12.0